-Student organizations at The University of Alabama in Huntsville provide students with opportunities to get involved in a wide variety of interest areas.
-UAHuntsville recognizes the contributions student organizations make towards an effective learning environment and provide valuable experiences and opportunities for students to grow as individuals, leaders, and community members.
+Student organizations at UAH provide students with opportunities to get involved in a wide variety of interest areas.
+UAH recognizes the contributions student organizations make towards an effective learning environment and provide valuable experiences and opportunities for students to grow as individuals, leaders, and community members.
+An up-to-date list of all registered UAH student organizations can be found online.